 1. Breads and alioli: The name of alioli means “garlic and oil” in Catalan which is exactly what it is.
 Made from oil, garlic, and egg, served with bread spread.

-2. Ensalada Payesa: Made from potatoes, roasted peppers and boiled eggs and combined with sliced onions, fresh tomatoes and olives this tasty starter can be accompanied by dried fish in oil.
-Perfect for the warm summer months.
+2. Ensalada Payesa: Made from potatoes, roasted peppers and boiled eggs and combined with sliced onions, fresh tomatoes and olives.
+Perfect for the summer months.

-3. Sobrasada: The main pickings from the “matanza” (slaughter of the family pig- see arroz de matanza) sobrasada is made from the lean meat of the pig and some belly pork, all minced and mixed with paprika, salt and spices.
-It’s heavy and hearty and is quite delicious as a starter or snack on warm toasted bread.
+3. Sobrasada: The main pickings from the slaughter of the pig, sobrasada is made from the lean meat of the pig and some belly pork, all minced and mixed with paprika, salt and spices.

 7. Sofrit Pagés: A delicious dish using lamb, chicken, pork, sobrasada and potatoes prepared in a large skillet with spices and garlic.

 8. Paella de Marisco: directly translated means “seafood paella”.
-Each region in Spain have their own version of paella, and the seafood ingredients of this paella come fresh from the bounty of the sea surrounding the island of Ibiza.
+Each region in Spain have their own version of paella, and the seafood ingredients of this paella come fresh from the sea surrounding the island of Ibiza.

-9. Flaó: The definitive traditional Ibiza dessert with its distinctive flavour and soft texture made with eggs, fresh cheese (or cottage cheese), aniseed and mint leaves.
-Eaten as a dessert or an indulging mid-morning accompaniment with your tea or coffee.
+9. Flaó: The traditional Ibiza cheesecake dessert with its distinctive flavour and soft texture made with eggs, fresh cheese and slightly aromatized with aniseed and mint leaves.

 10. Greixonera: It is made with ensaimadas from the day before, milk, eggs, sugar, cinnamon and lemon.